Could Herschel, Earl or Adrian have made the leap from high school to the NFL?

 Brandt called Edmunds a “boy in a man’s body.”

-“The maturity of a 21 year old is low compared to a veteran,” Brandt said.
-“Look at the maturity of an 18 year old … where does he stand?”
+“The maturity of a 21-year-old is low compared to a veteran,” Brandt said.
+“Look at the maturity of an 18-year-old. … Where does he stand?”

 The question, of course, was designed to make a point rather than be answered?